-- (a) A description of each noncompliance. - (b) The fact upon which the notification of noncompliance is based. - (c) The date of the applicant to correct each noncompliance. - (d) Submit supporting document for each corrective action is done.
+- (a) A description of each noncompliance. - (b) The fact upon which the notification of noncompliance is based. - (c) The date(s) for the applicant to correct each noncompliance. - (d) Submit supporting document(s) for each corrective action is done.

 When the applicant receives notification of noncompliance, applicant may: